AnyhowStep/schema-decorator/README.md

   (e.g. Validate that `title` is a non-empty string in `POST /posts`)
 + JSON responses
   (e.g. Validate that `title` is a non-empty string in `GET /posts/${id}`)

+We may also do the following,

++ Validate data from "schemaless" databases.
+  If a developer accidentally introduces invalid data directly, this can be caught if you use `schema-decorator` to check the type during run-time.

 # Installation